In swaps we trust? Disappearing dollars drive currency trading dependence

 Many central bankers say bank borrowing and funding via swaps, which are typically used for hedging, day-to-day liquidity management or even speculation, is driving the increase in FX swaps as they are "off-balance sheet".

-This is favourable for banks and companies because the lower their debt, the higher their credit rating.
+This is favorable for banks and companies because the lower their debt, the higher their credit rating.
 It is also cheaper to hold a smaller amount of debt on the balance sheet.

 One central bank official said that authorities were keeping an eye on the end-2019 period but they are also concerned about borrowers' ability to refinance.